1960 – Present (2018)

-The violence I had to deal with was internal; it was like a black crow sitting in disguise over my shoulders, and from time to time, showed its ugly face.
-Then a moment came in 2003 when all the stars were aligned, and I could afford to take a pause from the day to day chores of living and delve into the therapeutic process.
-I had to figure out what’s going on, what’s eating me from the inside?
-I retreated from the world of making business deals and immersed myself in a place of solitude and investigation.
-My art studio became the bottom of a water’s well from which there was only one way out – up.
+The violence I had to deal with was internal; it was like a black crow sitting in disguise over my shoulders and, from time to time, showing its ugly face.
+Then a moment came in 2003 when all the stars were aligned, and I could afford to take a pause from the day-to-day chores of living and delve into the therapeutic process.
+I had to figure out what was going on, what was eating me from the inside.
+I retreated from making business deals and immersed myself in solitude and investigation.
+My art studio became the bottom of a water well from which there was only one way out – up.

-The great Swiss psychiatrist, Carl Jung, named a hidden part of us the Shadow.
+The great Swiss psychiatrist, Carl Jung, named the hidden part of us – the Shadow.
 Luke Skywalker would call it the dark side.
 It is an image of the weakest, most flawed, inferior, or even disgusting part of oneself.
-It’s everything you don’t wish to be, but fear that you are.
+It’s everything you don’t wish to be but fears that you are.
 I ran away from those places within myself.
-I didn’t want to admit that I am fraught, fearful, and damaged.
-So, I numbed the pain of this reality; I escaped it or put up a front so that I can hide it from myself and others.
+I didn’t want to admit that I was fraught, fearful, and damaged.
+So, I numbed the pain of this reality; I escaped it or put up a front to hide it from myself and others.
 The helpless, persecuted Jew’s image is my shadow, my dark side.
 I revolted and fought that part of myself with might and viciousness.
-It’s the part of my inner self that I needed to make peace with and find a way to integrate.
+It’s the part of my inner self I needed to make peace with and find a way to integrate.
 My internal violence was directed at this shadow in an effort to snuff it out.
 I had to find a way to stop the fight.
 I had to find a way to love and accept the insecure, gentle, fearful parts of that shadow.
 It is, after all, a big part of who I am.

-The experience of stripping humans from their God-given identity, replacing it with tattooed numbers and the horrors that followed has been documented by many.
+The experience of stripping humans from their God-given identity, replacing it with tattooed numbers, and the horrors that followed have been documented by many.
 My experience of the Holocaust was formed by osmosis, unspoken energy transferred from my parents.
 Along with spoken bits and pieces of personal stories they shared.
-My art’s creative theme is derived from my fathers’ journey in a cattle car to and from four different concentration camps.
+My art’s creative theme was drawn from my father’s journey to and from four concentration camps in a cattle car.
 But even more, it was formed by the details he didn’t share.
-The art is my attempt to fill up the void, integrate the shuttered self, make peace with my shadow, and shine light, strength, and hope on the dark side.
+The art is my attempt to fill the void, integrate the shuttered self, make peace with my shadow, and shine light, strength, and hope on the dark side.
 It is my attempt to give meaning to the trauma.
 It is about learning to love, accept, and forgive the shameful parts of myself.

 On Art and Success